 This approach is terse, but less flexible and explicit.
 In practice verbosity of several output elements was never a problem for the author.

-It is probably impossible in Python to stop a function and resume it at the given point.
-Inform the author if you know how to do that.
+The author is unaware of a simple for a user way to stop a function and resume it at the given point.
+Inform the author if you know better answers to any of these exercises.